ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 ### Node Bootstrap

-Once you set up the node instances and install AvalancheGo clients on them, nodes will need to boostrap (sync with the network).
+Once you set up the server and install AvalancheGo on them, nodes will need to boostrap (sync with the network).
 This is a lengthy process, as the nodes need to catch up and replay all the network activity since the genesis up to the present moment.
 Full bootstrap on a node can take more than a week, but there are ways to shorten that process, depending on your circumstances.

 #### State Sync